 Holiday insurance*, some mooring fees as specified, your own attire, breakfast and lunches (unless stated in your event info on our website), evening meals and alcoholic drinks, transport to the meet location and flights.

 The professional crew on the yacht is there to ensure you have an amazing time sailing and will guide you in how (and where) to sail the yacht.
 We will try our very best to make sure you are all happy and comfortable.
-Please note that they are not ‘stewardesses’ or ‘entertainers’ and you and your crew mates will be responsible for day to day provisioning, meal preparation and general housekeeping on board.
+Please note that they are not ‘stewardesses’, ‘entertainers’ or 'tour guides' but are there to provide a sailing experiemce and care WHILE ON BOARD OUR YACHT.
+You and your crew mates will be responsible for day to day provisioning, meal preparation and general housekeeping on board.
 As with any yacht you are all part of the team and you’ll all get along nicely if you organise your responsibilities equally throughout your trip!
-A tidy boat is a happy boat…

 Our average GFS yacht is between 37 and 40 feet.
 After extensive research of all the boats on the market, we chose to sail yachts like the Élan 37 and Beneteau 40.7 as they are examples of boats most capable of being sailed easily and successfully by women.
 They are light in weight, easy to handle and flexible cruisers whilst being easy to teach upon and to race.
 This means we can enjoy leisurely cruising, race competitively - but also be comfortable, with our compact galley, heads and sociable table and saloon area.
 For such a limited amount of space the boats are suprisingly comfortable!